 3 charged with aiding and abetting after fatal stabbing in Bemidji

 Jun.
-27—BEMIDJI — Three men have been charged with second-degree aiding and abetting following the fatal stabbing of a man on
+28—BEMIDJI, Minn. — Three men have been charged with second-degree aiding and abetting following the fatal stabbing of a man

 early Saturday morning in Bemidji.

-Upon arrival, officers observed a man laying on the ground face up next to a vehicle.
-The victim, later identified as 18-year-old Andrew Lee Fisher, of Bemidji, was bleeding profusely from multiple puncture wounds throughout his torso and he was not breathing, the release said.
+Upon arrival, officers observed a man lying on the ground face up next to a vehicle.
+The victim, later identified as 18-year-old Andrew Lee Fisher, of Bemidji, was bleeding profusely from multiple puncture wounds throughout his torso, and he was not breathing, the release said.

 Officers also met with another male at the scene, identified as J.L., who stated that he had followed Fisher to the home to meet with a person he described as "K-Dog."